-As of December 31, 2022, we leased approximately 20 domestic and 65 international office properties for our ongoing business operations.
+As of December 31, 2023, we leased approximately 15 domestic and 60 international office properties for our ongoing business operations.
 These offices, which exclude certain properties that we sublease to others, support our executive and administrative activities, research and consulting, sales, systems support, operations, and other functions.
 Our corporate office is based in Stamford, Connecticut.
-We also maintain an important presence in: Fort Myers, Florida; Arlington, Virginia; Egham, the United Kingdom; Gurgaon, India; Irving, Texas; and Barcelona, Spain.
+We also maintain an important presence in: Fort Myers, Florida; Arlington, Virginia; Egham, the United Kingdom; London, the United Kingdom; Gurgaon, India; Irving, Texas; and Barcelona, Spain.
 The Company does not own any real property.